Searching for the core variables in principal components analysis: Some simulated examples

-We keep the first and second principal component because they explain between 70\% and 85\% on 99\% of the 500 replicates.
+We keep the first and second principal component because on 98\% of the 500 replicates they explain between 70\% and 85\% of the total variance in Case 1, between 70\% and 83\% in Case 2 and between 65\% and 78\% in Case 3.
 Again we require all the methods to select two variables.
-In this case 89\% of the times the largest angle was smaller than 20 degrees, hence we consider it is a good decision to look for two variables.
+In the three cases, at least 93\% of the times the largest angle is smaller than 25 degrees, hence we consider it is a good decision to look for two variables.

 There are five groups of variables $A_1,\ldots,A_5$.
 Within each group all the variables only differ on a noisy noninformative error.
-More precisely, the first four groups are $A_j=\{X_k, k=5j-i, i=0,\ldots,4 \}$ $(j=1,\ldots,4)$ and the last one is $A_5=\{X_{21},X_{22},X_{23}\}$.
-Clearly $\{\{A_j, A_j\}, \ j=1, \ldots 5\}$, $\{A_1, A_2\}$ and $\{\{A_j, A_5\}, \ j=1, \ldots 4\}$ are bad choices and also $\{A_2, A_3\}$ and $\{A_2, A_4\}$ are not good choices either.
+More precisely, the first four groups are $A_j=\{X_k, k=5j-i, i=0,\ldots,4 \}$ $(j=1,\ldots,4)$ and the last one is $A_5=\{X_k, k=21,22,23\}$.
+Clearly $\{\{A_j, A_j\}, \ j=1, \ldots 5\}$, $\{A_1, A_2\}$ and $\{\{A_j, A_5\}, \ j=1, \ldots 4\}$ are ``bad'' choices and also $\{A_2, A_3\}$ and $\{A_2, A_4\}$ are not good choices either.